21-year-old accused of murder near UNCC is arrested in Wilmington: CMPD

 Officers responded to calls regarding gunshots at an apartment complex around 11 p.m. on June 21, a Sunday, near 1300 Varsity Lane.

-Taybron was found suffering from a gunshot wound in a common area of the apartment complex and was pronounced dead on the scene.
+Taybron was found suffering from a gunshot wound in a common area of the apartment complex and was pronounced dead at on the scene, police said.

 Detectives identified Flood as the suspect and he was taken into custody on Wednesday in Wilmington in a joint operation with Wilmington PD, CMPD said.
 He is expected to eventually be transferred to Mecklenburg County.